 A business or venture that has recently begun operations.
 Although there is no set limit on how long a company can be called a startup, generally a company can get away with using the term for the first few years, even if a great deal of revenue has begun coming in.

 A loan that is given without any collateral.
 This type of loan is usually granted on the basis of the success of an entrepreneur's business or personal credit rating, and interest rates are usually higher

-This type of financing is provided by investors based on the growth potential investors see during a pitch meeting and/or by reading a company’s business plan.
-While this type of funding is considered high risk for investors, it can also come with great reward if the business becomes a success.
+This type of financing is provided by investors based on the growth potential investors see during a pitch meeting and/or by reading a company's business plan.
+While this type of funding is considered high-risk for investors, it can also produce great reward if the business becomes a success.